elixir-lang/elixir/README.md

 If Elixir fails to build (specifically when pulling in a new version via `git`), be sure to remove any previous build artifacts by running `make clean`, then `make test`.

-## Proposing new features

-For proposing new features, please start a discussion in the [Elixir Core mailing list][3].
-Keep in mind that it is your responsibility to argue and explain why a feature is useful and how it will impact the codebase and the community.

-Once a proposal is accepted, it will be added to [the issue tracker][2].
-The issue tracker focuses on *actionable items* and it holds a list of upcoming enhancements and pending bugs.
-All entries in the tracker are tagged for clarity and to ease collaboration.

-Features and bug fixes that have already been merged and will be included in the next release are marked as "closed" in the issue tracker and are added to the [changelog][7].

 ## Contributing